 Absolute positioning in HTML e-mails for Outlook 2007

-The idea originally came from doublethink (written in Czech) who made a text field in Word, saved it as HTML and then dig through the mess to extract the essence.
+The idea originally came from doublethink (written in Czech) who made a text field in Word, saved it as HTML and then dug through the mess to extract the essence.
 I just went a step further and did the same for images as well.

 Start by adding this to tag HTML: